 Think back to a time where you were in a position to make a buying decision.

 Imagine that all of the sudden the sales person or sales presentation became very confusing to you.

-Then you realized that you weren’t so sure anymore about how the product would benefit you or even what the product was supposed to do.
+Then you realized you weren’t so sure how the product would benefit you or even what the product was supposed to do.

 Was your next question…